-Our symposia gather delegates from across Kenya and worldwide to discuss emergency care development and collaborations.
+Our conferences gather local and international delegates to discuss emergency care development and collaborations.

 18 Hours is an award-winning Kenyan fictional film based on true events.
 The film follows a rookie paramedic who spends 18 hours in an ambulance fighting for the life of a road crash victim who struggles to get admission into hospital.
 Rocque Pictures partnered with Emergency Medicine Kenya Foundation and Chapter One on this project.

 Click ≡ to see all the videos